 The Board of Directors assigned the non-executive Directors to meet every month as seemed suitable to do so with the attendants from executive directors or executive from management team in the meeting to allow a healthy discussion of problematic issues concerning the Company's business and issues that are of interest to the Directors, and later, report the result of meeting to the Chairman of the Board of Directors and the Board of Directors for acknowledgement.
-In 2016, the Company arranged the Board Committee Meeting to discuss the important problems, with no presence of Management Division once.
+In 2017, the Company arranged the Board Committee Meeting to discuss the important problems, with no presence of Management Division once.
 The Chairman informed the manager of the board afterwards.

-In 2016, the Board of Directors met in total of 4 times with the average meeting length of 5 hours.
-In each meeting, there are an executive director from accounting department, executives from the related departments, and executives from Internal Audit and Investor Relations Division attending in sharing additional information and the Board of Directors agreed on joint meetings for non-executive Directors, during the Board of Directors meetings No. 4/2016 on November 10, 2016, before the Board of Directors meeting, non-executive Directors and Independent Directors convened without the management's attendance to discuss general problems of the Company's management and corporate governance, then inform the President so that the management may take due action.
+In 2017, the Board of Directors met in total of 5 times with the average meeting length of 5 hours.
+In each meeting, there are an executive director from accounting department, executives from the related departments, and executives from Internal Audit and Investor Relations Division attending in sharing additional information.

-The audit committees had a total of 6 meetings, with 5 regular meeting schedules, and 1 meeting between the audit committee and the accounting audit without the present of executive management was held.
+The audit committees had a total of 5 meetings, with 4 regular meeting schedules, and 1 meeting between the audit committee and the accounting audit without the present of executive management was held.